 Option #2: Use the Google Search Console

 Using a setting within the Google Search Console, you are able to easily have a URL removed from the Google index.
+This is a quick but temporary method.
+For the permanent removal of a URL, you need to add the NOINDEX feature above or remove the page itself from your website, in addition to performing the temporary removal option.

 In case you are not yet using the Google Search Console, you can activate your website for the free (www.google.com/webmasters/tools/?hl=en) in just a few minutes.
 This also lets you remove URLs from the Google Index afterwards.